Worth It? 15 Cruise Drink Package Questions & Answers to Know

 Celebrity offers different drink packages, billed as the Classic and Premium packages.
 Prices and what's included will vary depending on which package you purchase.

-Note: Celebrity now offers an "Always Included" program, where all passengers have gratuities, the Classic Package, and wi-fi included with their cruise.
+Note: Celebrity now offers an "Always Included" program, where all passengers have a drink package and and wi-fi included with their cruise.

 MSC Cruises